Best Bank Accounts for Charities: Barclays Dual Sign-Off

 • Can a charity get a free bank account?

 Yes.
 Starling offers a free business account to charities with no monthly fee and no transaction fees on domestic faster payments.
 Tide’s free plan carries no monthly fee but charges 20p per outgoing payment.
 Monzo Business is also free at its base tier.
-Barclays typically offers free banking in the first year, after which standard account fees apply.
+Barclays typically offers free banking in the first year, after which standard account fees apply (around £8.50/month).
 The specific terms depend on your charity’s annual income and account activity.

 • Does my charity bank account need to support gift aid?